k0swe/kel-agent/README.md

 $ kel-agent -host 0.0.0.0:8081 -key server.key -cert server.crt
 2020/10/10 19:05:39 kel-agent ready to serve at wss://0.0.0.0:8081
 ```

+Once running this way, your web application can be configured to connect directly to the remote
+computer.

 ## Allowed origins